-- Students will improve their analytical and problem-solving skills.
-Students will be better aware of dynamic complexity. - They will learn about their own position and the impact of own behavior, policy-design, and strategic decision-making on the complex system in which they themselves - as decision-makers - are embedded.

-- Management Simulation Game: The Beer Distribution Game / FishBanks - The case for modelling and simulation: complex systems - Introduction to system dynamics & getting to know Vensim - Simple dynamic models - Growth dynamics of organizations (with PEOPLExpress "management flight simulator") - Business cycles and oscillations (e.g., commodity products oil, steal, sugar, real estate markets, etc.) - Aspects of limits to growth (planetary boundaries, populations, economies, tourism growth and waste management in Small Island States) - Diffusion models (Dynamics of pandemics (such as SARS-Covid-19) and Diffusion of new products in the market) - Sustainability dynamics (success of sustainability initiatives in companies and markets, transition of organizations and markets towards environmental sustainability, "greenwashing", rebound effects, climate change mitigation, food market transition) - Management Simulation Game: Climate Action Simulation Examples of system dynamics-based research

-Assessment Graded: Project work: 85% (including peer-assessment of 1 5%) Class participation 15% back to overview
+They will have a chance to use state of the art software for computer simulation and gaming (no prior computer modeling experience is needed).
+Social competences: Students will improve their ability to work in teams in order to analyze complex business challenges.
+They will also refine their oral and written communication skills because of the interactive nature of the course.
+Through teamwork under time pressure and diversity in class, students will develop social and intercultural skills, including giving and receiving feedback.
+Personal competences: Students will improve their analytical and problem-solving skills.
+Students will be better aware of dynamic complexity.
+They will learn about their own position and the impact of own behavior, policy-design, and strategic decision-making on the complex system in which they themselves - as decision-makers - are embedded.
+Contents: Management Simulation Game: The Beer Distribution Game / FishBanks The case for modelling and simulation: complex systems Introduction to system dynamics & getting to know Vensim Simple dynamic models Growth dynamics of organizations (with PEOPLExpress "management flight simulator") Business cycles and oscillations (e.g., commodity products oil, steal, sugar, real estate markets, etc.) Aspects of limits to growth (planetary boundaries, populations, economies, tourism growth and waste management in Small Island States) Diffusion models (Dynamics of pandemics (such as SARS-Covid-19) and Diffusion of new products in the market) Sustainability dynamics (success of sustainability initiatives in companies and markets, transition of organizations and markets towards environmental sustainability, "greenwashing", rebound effects, climate change mitigation, food market transition) Management Simulation Game: Climate Action Simulation Accessment Examples of system dynamics-based research Assessment Graded: Project work: 85% (including peer-assessment of 15%) Class participation 15% back to overview

+Business to Business Marketing

+Study Program B.Sc.
+International Business

+Study level and semester Bachelor 6 th Semester

+ECTS Credits 5 ECTS Credits

+Hours per week / total contact hours 4 / 60

+Total hours of study 150

+Type/Teaching Method Seminar

+Language of instruction English

+Frequency Once

+Course Prof. Dr. Oliver Götz

+Coordinator/Instructor E-Mail: oliver.goetz@reutlingen-university.de

+Restrictions (if applicable) Admission capacity for this course is limited

+Prerequisites: Principles of Marketing

+Course learning objectives: Upon completion of this course, participants will have developed the following competencies:

+Professional competencies:

+in-depth familiarity with methods and practical tools for business to business marketing and strengthened understanding of business to business management decisions, concepts, and solutions as well as limitations of business to business marketing activities.

+Methodological competencies:

+fostering analytical and decision-making skills of the students by using theoretical concepts in lectures and case studies

+preparation and presentation of team business case study before peers, critical evaluation of colleagues' case studies, research and writing of business to business marketing solutions, participation in seminar sessions

+Social competencies:

-Business to Business M Business to Business Marketing Study Program B.Sc.
-International Business Study level and semester Bachelor 6th Semester ECTS Credits 5 ECTS Credits Hours per week / total contact hours 4 / 60 Total hours of study 150 Type/Teaching Method Seminar Language of instruction English Frequency Once Course Coordinator/Instructor Prof. Dr. Oliver Götz E-Mail: oliver.goetz@reutlingen-university.de Restrictions (if applicable) Admission capacity for this course is limited Prerequisites: Principles of Marketing Course learning objectives: Upon completion of this course, participants will have developed the following competencies: Professional competencies: in-depth familiarity with methods and practical tools for business to business marketing and strengthened understanding of business to business management decisions, concepts, and solutions as well as limitations of business to business marketing activities.
-Methodological competencies: fostering analytical and decision-making skills of the students by using theoretical concepts in lectures and case studies preparation and presentation of team business case study before peers, critical evaluation of colleagues' case studies, research and writing of business to business marketing solutions, participation in seminar sessions Social competencies: improved ability to work individually and in teams with focus on complex theoretical and analytical models refined oral and written communication skills Personal competencies: analysis of complex situation and execution of professional tools and techniques, present and debate topics on business to business marketing in a compelling and convincing manner Contents Understand business to business (B2B) fundamentals 2.
-Decode buying processes 3.
-Four different areas fo B2B marketing 4.
-Customer Relationship Management 5.
-Negotiation and Personality6.
-Motivating and Compensating the Sales Force Assessments Project Work back to overview
+improved ability to work individually and in teams with focus on complex theoretical and analytical models

+refined oral and written communication skills Personal competencies: analysis of complex situation and execution of profession techniques, present and debate topics on business to busin a compelling and convincing manner Contents Understand business to business (B2B) fundamentals Decode buying processes Four different areas fo B2B marketing Customer Relationship Management Negotiation and Personality Motivating and Compensating the Sales Force Assessments Project Work back to overview